CODE-SHARP: Continuous Open-ended Discovery and Evolution of Skills as Hierarchical Reward Programs: Introduction

-In this work, we introduce \textbf{C}ontinuous \textbf{O}pen-ended \textbf{D}iscovery and \textbf{E}volution of \textbf{S}kills as \textbf{H}ier\textbf{a}rchical \textbf{R}eward \textbf{P}rograms (\Name), a novel framework that bridges the gap between open-ended skill discovery and autonomous reward function design. \Name{} leverages Foundation Models (FMs) to open-endedly grow and refine an interconnected archive of Skills defined as Hierarchical Reward Programs (SHARPs) (\cref{fig:sharp}): executable Python programs that return a reward and an active goal based on the environment state.
-Each novel SHARP skill is composed of previously added SHARP skills from the archive, resulting in an emergent skill hierarchy of increasing depth over time.
-To generate novel SHARP skills and refine the existing skill archive, \Name{} consists of two open-ended iterative processes: 1) FM-driven open-ended discovery of SHARP skills based on the current skill archive and 2) FM-driven open-ended refinement of the skill archive by mutating already implemented SHARP skills.
-Simultaneously, CODE-SHARP trains a single instructable, goal-conditioned agent exclusively on the rewards and goals from the growing skill archive, to continuously expand the agent’s set of learned capabilities and solve increasingly complex goals.
+To overcome these limitations and move towards a more general and transferable approach to autonomous open-ended skill discovery, we introduce \textbf{C}ontinuous \textbf{O}pen-ended \textbf{D}iscovery and \textbf{E}volution of \textbf{S}kills as \textbf{H}ier\textbf{a}rchical \textbf{R}eward \textbf{P}rograms (\Name). \Name{} leverages FMs to autonomously and open-endedly grow an archive of Python programs encoding skills, termed Skills as Hierarchical Reward Programs (SHARPs), to continuously train a goal-conditioned policy, representing a generalist agent, to acquire increasingly complex skills entirely from scratch via reinforcement learning.
+Rather than depending on hand-crafted APIs or curated demonstrations, \Name{} ingests the environment source code directly, substantially reducing the amount of human engineering required. \Name{} structures the archive of discovered SHARPs as a continuously growing, interconnected graph, where each SHARP is directly composed of SHARPs discovered in previous iterations.
+Each SHARP guides the agent through its chain of prerequisite SHARPs based on the current state, directly instructing it to reuse already mastered skills and reducing learning to the marginal behaviour each new SHARP introduces.
+Similarly, to define a novel SHARP, the FM needs only to specify this marginal behaviour and its immediate prerequisites, rather than encoding every substep required for completion, reducing the risk of errors introduced during SHARP specification. \Name{} consists of two open-ended iterative processes: 1) FM-driven open-ended discovery of SHARPs based on the current skill archive, and 2) FM-driven evolution of the archive through targeted mutation of existing SHARPs.
+Simultaneously, the agent is trained exclusively on the rewards derived from the growing archive of SHARPs.

-We evaluate \Name{} in the Craftax environment \cite{matthewscraftax}.
-Our results show that \Name{} discovers, on average, $90$ diverse SHARP skills, spanning a broad spectrum of the Craftax skill space.
-A goal-conditioned agent trained exclusively on the rewards generated by the discovered SHARP skills learns to solve complex, long-horizon goals not achieved by any of our baselines.
-When composed into high-level policies-in-code by an FM-based policy planner, we find that the discovered SHARP skills can effectively guide the trained agent to complete complex sequences of long-horizon goals, outperforming both pretrained agents and task-specific expert policies by over $134\%$ on average.
+On Craftax-Classic \citep{matthews2024craftax, hafner2021benchmarking} and XLand \citep{nikulin2024xland}, agents trained entirely from scratch by SHARPs discovered by \Name{} outperform baselines by a factor of 6x and 2.6x in median performance, respectively, and are the only agents capable of reliably crafting iron tools and mining diamonds.
+To challenge \Name{}'s open-endedness, we evaluate on Craftax-Extended \citep{matthews2024craftax} with 4× the proposal iterations and 20× the training budget of our Craftax-Classic experiments.
+In this setting, \Name{} discovers 90 SHARPs, which train an agent to match or outperform baselines trained on ground-truth rewards zero-shot on four challenging benchmarks.